-Wrentham -- Swim at Lake Pearl, enjoy a classic New England farm stand and its beautiful countryside at the Big Apple and walk the tree-lined small downtown including a diner, ice cream shop, candy store, Italian deli, old-fashioned hardware store, banks housed in big, old homes and one of the nicest New England town commons around with a beautiful gazebo.
+Wrentham -- Marvel at scenic at Lake Pearl, enjoy a classic New England farm stand and its beautiful countryside at the Big Apple and walk the tree-lined small downtown including a diner, ice cream shop, candy store, Italian deli, old-fashioned hardware store, banks housed in big, old homes and one of the nicest New England town commons around with a beautiful gazebo.
 It's the perfect New England place to have a picnic or read a book.
 Wrentham is a great day trip from Boston or Providence.

 Bristol -- Not impressed with becoming flashy and trendy, Bristol looks and feels old with a serviceable, homey downtown and the great advantage of being located on beautiful Newfound Lake.
 Near the famed White Mountains, Bristol is highly recommended as a launching pad to this great region of north central New Hampshire.